Our plan was to spend two and a half days on the hills around Dolgellau and hopefully see some low flying planes in the Mach Loop.

 We carried on and after the Myndfford Hotel we looked for the car park for the Myndfford path.

+We were taking our advice on locations from Simon’s book.
 Page 142 told us where to go and what we might see as followed the path.

 The car park had a loo and note the boot of the car is just as full as when we left Berkshire.